gooddata/gooddata-python-sdk/gooddata-flexfun/README.md

 ]
 ```

-Then when running the GoodData Flight Server, use the `--methods-provider-module` option to load the FlexFun methods.
+Then when running the GoodData Flight Server, use the `--methods-provider` option to load the FlexFun methods.
 For example:

 ```bash